-- 2. Use a new generic SME growth market code regardless of how many SME growth markets are involved in a net trade.
-Note, however, that this option can only apply to those SME growth markets that maintain the same buy-in regime (15 days).
-Work on defining and getting approval for this code is underway. - 3.
+- 2. Use a new SME growth market code regardless of how many SME growth markets are involved in a net trade.
+Note, however, that this option can only apply to those SME growth markets that maintain the same buy-in regime (15 days).. - 3.
 Use several new universally recognised Market Identifier Code (MIC) designating a net trade of SME growth market trades for each possible buy-in regime.
 This option is not currently being progressed.
 Therefore, trades on SME growth markets that deviate from the standard buy-in regime will not be netted with any other SME growth markets.